-14.22.
-It is the responsibility of the nominee to report in relation to the proposed IVA.
-When acting as nominee, thean insolvency practitioner should have procedures in place to ensure that:

-- a) the debtor has had, or receives, the appropriate advice in relation to an IVA.
-This should be, and that advice is confirmed in writing if the insolvency practitioner or histheir firm has not already done so before; - b) the nominee is able tocan report objectively whether or not, in the nominee's judgement: - (i)i) the debtor's financial position is materially different from that contained in the proposal, explaining the extent to which the information has been verified; - (ii)ii) the IVA is manifestly unfair; - (iii)iii) the IVA has a reasonable prospect of being approved and implemented. - c) the debtor's consent is sought on any modifications to the proposal put forward by the creditors, and the debtor understands the impact of the modifications on the implementation of the IVA and its viability; and the nominee's explanation includes the preparation of revised comparative outcome statements showing the effects of the modifications if agreement to them is a reasonable prospect and will change the outcome;

-- d) where a modification is adopted any conflicting modifications are proposed, the insolvency practitioner must ensure that consent is obtained from the prevailing adaptations, i.e. those agreed by debtor and, if appropriate, the supported by a 75% majority of creditors, are identified and recorded by the nominee; and - e) the debtor's consent to agreed modifications is recorded and in the absence of the debtor's consent, the IVA cannot proceed.
-The debtor's consentmust be recorded. in a modified form.
+- 22. When acting as nominee, an insolvency practitioner should have procedures in place to ensure that: - a) the debtor has had, or receives, the appropriate advice in relation to an IVA, and that advice is confirmed in writing if the insolvency practitioner or their firm has not already done so; - b) the nominee can report objectively whether, in the nominee's judgement: - i) the debtor's financial position is materially different from that contained in the proposal, explaining the extent to which the information has been verified - ii) the IVA is manifestly unfair - iii) the IVA has a reasonable prospect of being approved and implemented. - c) the debtor's consent is sought on any modifications to the proposal put forward by the creditors, and the debtor understands the impact of the modifications on the implementation of the IVA and its viability; and the nominee's explanation includes the preparation of revised comparative outcome statements showing the effects of the modifications if agreement to them is a reasonable prospect and will change the outcome; - where any conflicting modifications are proposed, the prevailing adaptations, i.e. those agreed by debtor and supported by a 75% majority of creditors, are identified and recorded by the nominee; and - e) the debtor's consent to agreed modifications is recorded and in the absence of the debtor's consent the IVA cannot proceed in a modified form.